cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 Reaching this step means you are officially going through the interview process.
 You have passed a CV-review and have demonstrated skill in solving coding problems.

 This is the first step you meet with an engineer from the company, and get to ask questions.
-Depending on the company you may get asked soft skills questions.
+Depending on the company you may get asked behaviorals questions.
 In which case refer to the STAR method.

 ### 2.3 Recruiter Call